 Also, keep track of consistency.
 The short story you scribbled down as your initial draft does not have to be in the exact order as you first wrote.
 See if you can move the paragraphs around, the story flow might just get better!
 However, don’t overdo it – don’t end up confusing the reader.

-If you’re still reading, I take it you’re very much into writing these stories.
+Are you still reading?
+Wow, I take it you’re very much into writing these stories.
 Well, I’m happy for you :) If you’re looking forward to specializing further with short stories, take up a course on Udemy, there are some pretty good ones out there.

-Here is one I found to be at a reasonable price: Writing Short Stories: The Essential Guide.
-If you find a discount on the course or a great deal available if you’re buying it with another course (novel outlining from scratch), I’d highly recommend buying it right away – the deals are worth it!
+When you find a discount on the course or a great deal available while buying it with another course (novel outlining from scratch), I’d recommend buying it right away – the deals are worth it!

 7. Repeat the Process

 This is optional.
 Sometimes the first round of editing is sufficient.
-However, if there is something missing in the story that you didn’t realize before, or you simply feel the first edit isn’t sufficient, go for the next round.
+However, sometimes you’ll find something missing in the story that you didn’t realize before, or you simply feel the first edit isn’t sufficient, go for the next round.
 This is normal.
 It is okay to edit twice or thrice.
 Some picky writers would even want to brush up 4 to 5 times before publishing it.

 Between me and you, I’d say writing a short story is easier than editing it.
 It hardly takes an hour to pen a story’s initial draft, but it takes forever to go through its editing.
 But as tiresome as it seems, editing plays an important role.
 Give it all you’ve got to turn it into your masterpiece.